-Before reviewing the City Enterprise and Coordination section of the Work Plan, Luke explained that the City Enterprise specifically is the physical assets, operations and staff of the city.
-In this section a lot of activities are attributed to the City of Minneapolis but really to make an impact they will need help from the Partnership that could come in the form of subject matter expertise or a variety of other ways.
+Before reviewing the City Enterprise and Coordination section of the Work Plan, Luke explained that the City Enterprise specifically is the physical assets, operations, and staff of the city.
+In this section a lot of activities are attributed to the City of Minneapolis but to make a sizable impact they will need help from the Partnership that could come in the form of subject matter expertise or a variety of other ways.
 Although it says City Enterprise it implies Partnership as a whole.

 City Enterprise & Coordination (p.
 14)

 Over the next few years the City will develop a strategy or strategies for achieving 100% renewable electricity for the City Enterprise by 2030.
-(Specific programs will be identified later in this meeting.)

 City will accelerate the rollout of LEDs on City-owned streetlights.
 The City and Xcel Energy have had ongoing conversations about LED conversion on Xcel Energy-owned streetlights and will work together to accelerate that as well.